 Rowan has shared the response with her 2.4million Instagram followers too, and the comments show the Instagram community banding together on the issue.
 "Young people like you give me hope.
 I'm glad you get it and are exploring these issues.
 We need people in Hollywood like you," writes one user.
-Emma Watson, who launched the feminist campaign #HeForShe at the UN, has tweeted about Rowan's response (now to get them in a room together with Tavi and Lorde to take over the world...).
+Emma Watson, another girl who just gets it, has tweeted about Rowan's response (now to get them in a room together with Tavi and Lorde to take over the world...)

 Text Ingrid Kesa